 Don’t Forget to Plan Ahead

 Just because you’re going to wander in a city doesn’t mean that your pre-trip preparation can’t come in handy.
-When looking through those “best of” lists (insert plug for our Maps and Blog!), you’ll find patterns of which neighborhoods are worth visiting based on your interests.
+When looking through those “best of” lists (insert plug for my City Guides), you’ll find patterns of which neighborhoods are worth visiting based on your interests.
 All you need to do is plop yourself in those neighborhoods and let your feet do the work.
 Figure out which sights you want to check out, write down the streets, and use your physical map to navigate.

 In the age of social media, we are too obsessed with making sure our trip checks all the boxes that other people think it should.
 In reality, the only thing that matters is the experiences you have and the people you’re with.
 Years later, you’ll remember the little art exhibit or hole-in-the-wall burrito place you stumbled on.
 You’ll remember struggling your way through the confusing public transportation system.
 You’ll remember that fleeting conversation you had with a person you just met.
 You’ll remember getting caught in the rain completely unprepared.
 In the end, it won’t matter if what you did was on some list or not.
 What will matter is how those experiences, even if seemingly insignificant, changed how you view the world.